doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 Note that you will need to regenerate these two plugins nearly each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
 For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn yellow or red in the Mods Tab).

+# Additional Conflict Resolution
+We will use Wrye Mash for two last important steps:

+## Registering BSAs
+Some mods include packaged archives called BSAs. **Tamriel Rebuilt** and **Skyrim: Home of the Nords** are dependent on the BSAs in **Tamriel Data**.
+You must register them in order for the assets to show up in-game

+- Launch **Wrye Mash** from within MO2
+- Go to the **Mods Tab**
+- The right-pane has two tabs for **Mod Details** and **BSA Archives**
+- Select the **BSA Archives** tab and ensure each listed BSA has a check mark

+This ensures the game will load the assets archives in these files.
+The three vanilla BSAs should already be registered; you may have to check **TR_Data** and **PT_Data** if you followed the optional [**Landmass Expansions**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/OPTIONAL.md) section of this guide.

 ## Updating Masters
 Wrye Mash can synchronize the master dependencies of your plugins, correcting for when masters are out of the expected order or file size.
 This prevents error messages on startup.

+- Launch **Wrye Mash** from within MO2
-Launch Wrye Mash.
-Go to the **Mods** tab for your list of plugins.
-If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's.
-Follow these steps:
+- Go to the **Mods** tab for your list of plugins
+- If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's, follow these steps:
-- Select the plugin and click the right pane (which lists the masters associated with the plugin).
+	- Select the plugin and click the right pane (which lists the masters associated with the plugin)
 	- Mash will prompt you to edit/update the masters list.
 Click **yes**.
-- Then click **save** at the bottom of the right pane.
+	- Then click **save** at the bottom of the right pane

 You should repeat this process anytime you update common master plugins like Patch for Purists, Tamriel Data, or OAAB Data.